andresreyesg4/CPU-Scheduler/README.md

 When the timer expires, if the running process did not finish, it will go back to the ready list to get scheduled again.
 A process may be stopped which will have to be moved to the stopped list and will wait to be continued by the scheduler.

+When a process finish its time execution time then it will be moved to the defunct list which will be safely removed and reaped by the scheduler.
+It will become a zombie process.

+## Project Overview
+This project mplements several operations related to the CPU scheduler.
+This project requires the implementation and use of three linked lists to create, store process structs, to move process structs between lists, to add/search/remove preocess structs from the lists, and to perform basic bitwise operations to manage flags and combined data.